agnivx/IntPrivkeyConverter/README.md

 > **Disclaimer:**
 > This project is intended solely for educational and research purposes.
-> It demonstrates how key and address conversions work in Bitcoin using Elliptic Curve Cryptography (ECC), specifically the secp256k1 curve.
+> It demonstrates how integer, key, and address conversions work in Bitcoin using Elliptic Curve Cryptography (ECC), specifically the secp256k1 curve.
 > I do **not condone or encourage any illegal activity**, and I am **not responsible for how anyone chooses to use this code or knowledge.**

-> # IntPrivkeyConverter
+# IntPrivkeyConverter
 IntPrivkeyConverter - An Integer to Bitcoin Private Key Converter

 ## Install